FandaPeterka/ProjectBoostApp/README.md

 ---

-## Environment Variables

-The application requires configuration of environment variables to securely manage sensitive information.

-### Frontend Environment (`frontend/.env`)

-In the frontend `.env` file, specify variables to configure email service integration.
-Include:
-- A service ID, template ID, and public key for **EmailJS** integration.
-These allow the app to send notifications or confirmations via email.

-### Backend Environment (`backend/.env`)

-In the backend `.env` file, define the following variables:
-- **Port** for the server to run on.
-- **MongoDB connection URI** to connect to the database.
-- **Secret key** for generating JWT tokens to secure user authentication.

-Replace placeholders in the `.env` files with your own secure keys and URIs as required.

----

 ## Installation and Setup

 1. **Clone the Repository**: Clone this repository to your local environment and open it in your code editor.